missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Expungement of arrest records:

 Missouri law allows certain individuals to expunge their arrest records.
-To expunge an arrest record of a criminal case, an individual must file the CR 145 Petition for Expungement of Arrest Records form in a Circuit Court in the county of arrest.
+To expunge an arrest record of a criminal case, petitioners generally need to file the CR 145 Petition for Expungement of Arrest Records form in a Circuit Court in the county of arrest.
 When the court grants an expungement, the court orders any agency with the criminal records to close or destroy all records related to the arrest.
-However, to qualify for this type of expungement, an individual must meet the following criteria:
+However, to qualify for this type of expungement, applicants have to meet the following criteria:

 • No prior or subsequent felony or misdemeanor convictions